 “Use of de-personalised data for planning and research offers huge benefits for patients if it is done in a trustworthy and secure manner with appropriate safeguards.
 Public oversight of the process is crucial, so I am pleased to hear that NHS Digital is committed to involving people in shaping developments in this area.
 I look forward to seeing outputs that lead to public benefit in terms of improved services and better health outcomes.”

 HDR UK releases an interim paper on Data Standards

 Health Data Research UK (HDR UK) are delighted to publish the latest interim paper Recommendations for Data Standards, building on the principles outlined in initial consultation paper published...

 Professor Cathie Sudlow is the Chief Scientist and Deputy Director of HDR UK.
-She is also inaugural Director of the British Heart Foundation Data Science Centre, whose vision is to improve the public’s cardiovascular health through the power of large-scale data and advanced...
+She is also inaugural Director of the British Heart Foundation Data Science Centre, which aims to improve the public’s cardiovascular health through the power of large-scale...